A Criterion for Deficient Numbers Using the Abundancy Index and Deficiency Functions: Acknowledgments

-The authors express their gratitude to Will Jagy for having answered one of the second author's questions at {\it Math@StackExchange} (see \cite{Dris-MSE1} and also the related questions \cite{Dris-MSE2} and \cite{Dris-MSE3}), from which the proofs of Lemmas \ref{Lemma1}, \ref{Lemma2}, \ref{Lemma3} and \ref{Lemma4} were patterned after.
-The authors would also like to thank John Rafael M. Antalan from the Central Luzon State University, for helpful chat exchanges on this topic.
+The author expresses his gratitude to Will Jagy for having answered his question at \\ \url{http://math.stackexchange.com/q/462307} from which the proofs of Lemmas \ref{Lemma1}, \ref{Lemma2}, \ref{Lemma3} and \ref{Lemma4} were patterned after.
+The author would also like to thank John Rafael M. Antalan from the Central Luzon State University, for helpful chat exchanges on this topic.

+Lastly, the author thanks Keneth Adrian P. Dagal for motivating him to pursue the completion of this paper.